Fabian strategy: Rome versus Carthage: The Second Punic War

 Fabius avoided battle as a deliberate strategy.
 He sent out small military units to attack Hannibal's foraging parties while keeping the Roman army in hilly terrain to nullify Carthaginian cavalry superiority.
-Residents of small villages in the path of the Carthaginians were ordered by Fabius to burn their crops and take refuge in fortified towns.
+Residents of small villages in the path of the Carthaginians were ordered by Fabius to burn their crops creating scorched earth and take refuge in fortified towns.
 Fabius used interior lines to ensure that Hannibal could not march directly on Rome without having to first abandon his Mediterranean ports (supply lines).
-At the same time, Fabius began to inflict constant, small, debilitating defeats on the North Africans.
+At the same time, Fabius began to inflict constant, small, debilitating defeats on the Carthaginians.
 This, Fabius had concluded, would wear down the invaders' endurance and discourage Rome's allies from switching sides, without challenging the Carthaginians to major battles.
 Once the Carthaginians were sufficiently weakened and demoralized by lack of food and supplies, Fabius and his well-fed legions would then fight a decisive battle in the hope of crushing the Carthaginians once and for all.

-Hannibal's second weakness was much of his army being made up of Spanish mercenaries and Gaulish allies.
+Hannibal's second weakness was that much of his army was made up of Spanish mercenaries and Gaulish allies.
 Their loyalty to Hannibal was shallow; though they disliked Rome, they mainly desired quick battles and raids for plunder.
 They were unsuited for long sieges, and possessed neither the equipment nor the patience for such tactics.
-The tedium of countless small-skirmish defeats sapped their morale, and they began to desert.
+The tedium of countless small-skirmish defeats sapped their morale, causing them to desert.

 With no main Roman army to attack, Hannibal's army became virtually no threat to Rome, which was a walled city that required a long siege to take.
 Fabius's strategy struck at the heart of Hannibal's weakness.
 Time, not major battles, would cripple Hannibal.